 How to draft

-- MAIN IDEA-KEY DETAILS-THINK-DO
+- MAIN IDEA-SUPPORT-THINK-FEEL-DO

 The cool part of this process is that it enables you to quickly test drive different organizational structures to see which one best suits your purpose, audience and delivery method.
 And you can easily drop in calls to action, even as subheads.

 Using this approach will help you beat writer's block, develop different structures and get the content out the door faster.
-Get started now, or download our step-by-step instructions for creating content with examples from a real article.